bluebird75/luaunit/doc/index.rst

     Be careful when using this function that error messages usually contain the file name and line number information of where the error was generated.
-This is usually inconvenient so we have introduced the :func:`assertErrorMsgContentEquals` .
+This is usually inconvenient so we have introduced the :lua:func:`assertErrorMsgContentEquals` .
 Be sure to check it.

-.. function:: assertErrorMsgContentEquals( expectedMsg, func, ... )
+.. lua:function:: assertErrorMsgContentEquals( expectedMsg, func, ... )

     **Alias**: *assert_error_msg_content_equals()*

     Assert that calling function *func* will generate exactly the given error message, excluding the file and line information.
-File and line information may change as your programs evolve so we find this version more convenient than :func:`assertErrorMsgEquals` .
+File and line information may change as your programs evolve so we find this version more convenient than :lua:func:`assertErrorMsgEquals` .

-.. function:: assertErrorMsgContains( partialMsg, func, ... )
+.. lua:function:: assertErrorMsgContains( partialMsg, func, ... )

     **Alias**: *assert_error_msg_contains()*